-- Designed for students who plan to transfer to and receive a degree from Oregon State University-Cascades Campus. - Guarantees that students meet all lower-division general education and major-specific requirements for all OSU-Cascades programs. - Guarantees that students will transfer with junior standing for registration purposes. - Degree is noted as "Associate of Science" on transcript and diploma. - Available for the following majors: Bachelor of Arts or Science in Art, option in Fine Arts Bachelor of Science in Human Development and Family - Studies, options in Early Childhood Education or Human Services - Bachelor of Science in Natural Resources; Natural Resources Policy option - Bachelor of Science in Tourism and Outdoor Leadership, options in Tourism and Commercial Recreation Management, International Ecotourism or Outdoor and Experential Education
+- Designed for students who plan to transfer to and receive a degree from Oregon State University-Cascades Campus. - Guarantees that students meet all lower-division general education and major-specific requirements for all OSU-Cascades programs. - Guarantees that students will transfer with junior standing for registration purposes. - Degree is noted as "Associate of Science" on transcript and diploma.

+Available for the following major:

+Bachelor of Science in Tourism and Outdoor Leadership, options in Tourism and Commercial Recreation Management, International Ecotourism or Outdoor and Experiential Education